bitfumes/laravel-multiauth/README.md

 php artisan vendor:publish --tag="multiauth:views"
 ```

+### Caveat
+Please remember that you need to run php artisan make:auth for having some routes like login or register for normal users, otherwise there may be some error that register route not found.
+There is no relation with admin side for make:auth, its just for removing error.

 ### License

 This package inherits the licensing of its parent framework, Laravel, and as such is open-sourced